David-Tam/ML-Bank-Churn/README.md

 In principle, if the TP and FP rate are known at a given threshold, all matrix elements in confusion matrix can be calculated.
 Essentially, the ROC curve captures all confusion matrices for all thresholds.

+It seems that both classifiers have almost same quality for this classification project, but LGB classifier may have a slightly better result:
 ![alt text](images/6.png)
 ![alt text](images/ROC.png)